Northern Lights College, Dawson Creek Campus, 11401 8th St., Dawson Creek, B.C.

 - Collaboration

-Join us for a fun networking event!
-Appetizers and drinks will be provided.
+Join us for a fun networking event at Post & Row Brewing Co.
+Food and drinks will be provided.